thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 header parameter {{COSE-X509}} at the cost of an increase in the PSA token size.  {{Section 4.4 of TLS12-IoT}} and {{Section 15 of TLS13-IoT}} provide guidance for profiling x.509 certs used in IoT deployments.
+Note that the exact split between pre-provisioned and inlined certs may vary depending on the specific deployment.
+In that respect, `x5chain` is quite
+flexible: it can contain the end-entity (EE) cert only, the EE and a partial chain, or the EE and the full chain up to the trust anchor (see {{Section 2 of COSE-X509}} for the details).
+Deciding a sensible split point may depend on constraints around network bandwidth and memory (especially network buffers).

 # Freshness Model